Sullivanstatistics/saved-old-course/chapter8.md

-test_student_typed("$extra", not_typed_msg="Did you remember to call up the number of extra courses?") test_student_typed("\$", not_typed_msg="Did you remember to escape the dollar sign?") test_student_typed("$total_cost", not_typed_msg="Did you remember to call up the total cost")
+test_student_typed("$extra", not_typed_msg="Did you remember to call up the number of extra courses?") test_student_typed("\$", not_typed_msg="Did you remember to escape the dollar sign?") test_student_typed("$total_cost", not_typed_msg="Did you remember to call up the total cost") test_student_typed("The cost of 2 mandatory courses and 1 extra course is $17301", not_typed_msg="The correct outcome of this is: The cost of 2 mandatory courses and 1 extra course is $17301")

 success_msg("Great!")
 ```